Inline diff cards

 Pick any branch of any repo you've authorized.
 Cirrus scopes edits to the files you approve — nothing else is read, nothing else is written.

 The model runs on your phone.
-Source never lands on a remote inference server — the only network hop is to GitHub, only when you open the PR.
+Source never lands on a remote inference server — network traffic is limited to GitHub API reads for the repo you select and approved PR writes.

 Cirrus is Nimbus8's on-device code module — an iPhone coding surface that reads a branch of your repo, proposes edits, renders them as inline diff cards, and opens a pull request in one tap.
 The model runs on your device; the PR is the only thing that touches the network.